 - Many plants have poisonous parts.
 Know the poisonous plants in your area.

 Children love to play with plants in the yard.
 Explain that plants can be played with, but not eaten.

 Mushrooms in the yard need to be picked and disposed of as soon as possible.
 Tell children not to eat them and that they are not the same mushrooms you buy in the grocery store.

 Gardening is often a family activity.
 Until you use seeds and bulbs, store them safely out of reach of children.
 Explain that when the plants grow, the fruits and vegetables will be picked together.
 Children should not pick any vegetables or fruit without supervision.
 They may confuse good food with that which is harmful.

 Do not use plants to make potions, medicines or tea unless you are trained in this area.
 Avoid smoke from burning plants.
 Ingesting plant products and inhaling plant smoke could be harmful.

-If there is a suspected plant poisoning, immediately contact a physician or the Poison Control Center at 1.800.442.6305.
+If there is a suspected plant poisoning, immediately contact a physician or the Northern New England Poison Control Center at 1.800.222.1222.
 Get a plant sample because it will aid in diagnosis and treatment.
-Answer all questions to the best of your knowledge, and follow the advice given by the Poison Control Center or physician.
+Answer all questions to the best of your knowledge, and follow the advice given by the Poison Center or physician.